reintse/bashrc/README.md

 # bashrc
-backup of my ~/.bashrc file. mainly aliases use if you feel like it.
+backup of my ~/.bashrc file. mainly aliases, use if you feel like it.